-If you are disabled and unable to work, you may qualify for certain forms of disability income, such as Social Security Disability Income (SSDI).
+If you are disabled and unable to work, you may qualify for certain forms of disability income, such as Social Security Disability Insurance (SSDI).
 Unlike many other forms of disability income such as Supplemental Security Income, your monthly SSDI is based on your average income before you sustained your disability, rather than the extent or type of your disability.
-Here, we’ll discuss how the Social Security Administration calculates your SSDI payment, as well as how an SSDI lawyer can help you understand what disability benefits you’re entitled to.
+Here, we’ll discuss how the Social Security Administration calculates your SSDI payment, as well as how an Social Security disability lawyer can help you understand what disability benefits you’re entitled to.

 How to Calculate Your SSDI Payment

 In order to be eligible to receive SSDI benefits, your wages must be covered under the Social Security program.
 Known as “covered earnings,” these are wages you’ve earned from employers that pay into the Social Security system.
 The majority of wages are covered earnings, but you may want to double check that your paycheck verifies that part of your income has been withheld for “FICA” or “Social Security taxes.”

 The amount you receive each month in SSDI benefits is based on the average income of your covered earnings prior to your disability.
 This average is known as the average indexed monthly earnings (AIME).

 Social Security applies a formula to your AIME in order to calculate the amount of your primary insurance (PIA).
 This amount, the PIA, is the basic value that Social Security uses to determine the amount of benefits you will receive.
 Making too much income or having too many assets will not cause you to be denied SSDI, nor will the severity of your disability affect the amount of your SSDI payment.